-23 Vitamin B7 Foods for a Balanced Diet
+23 Vitamin B7 Foods for a Balanced Diet in 2022

 Vitamin B7, also known as biotin, is one of eight B-complex vitamins responsible for creating energy in the body.
 Since our body cannot synthesize this vitamin and store it, it is necessary to include vitamin B7 foods in our daily diet.